gvwilson/thirdbit/src/fiction/in-heck/index.md

 when something scuttled out of the undergrowth and froze a few steps away from him.
 *Well hello there,* he thought.
-The flat, square bot looked like the little cleaning bot that Maddy had met in Patient's bunker, but had crab legs instead of wheels.
+The flat, square bot looked like the little cleaning bot that Maddy had met in Patient's bunker, but with crab legs instead of wheels.

 The little bot clicked its forelegs together in a rapid staccato pattern, paused,